The View: Format

 The original opening credits for The View featured a voice-over from the show's creator and executive producer, broadcast journalist Barbara Walters, explaining the show's premise as well as its co-hosts' credentials:

 Walters described it as "a talk show featuring four or five women 'of different backgrounds, different generations, and different opinions,' who would discuss the topics of the day, mixing humor with intelligent debate."
 The show begins with a segment that features the panel engaging in a discussion pertaining to subjects ranging from politics to social issues as well as pop culture, commonly referred to as "Hot Topics".
 Every episode features multiple "Hot Topics" segments, which take up to most–if not all–of the day's show.
 The discussions are frequently followed by interviews with guests.
-The show also periodically conducts audience giveaways.
+The show also periodically conducts audience giveaways, which often accompanies deal-of-the-day presentations for the home audience under the branding of View Your Deal.
 Every broadcast concludes with the closing remarks: "Have a great day, everyone, and take a little time to enjoy the view."

 The 12th season of The View heavily focused on the events surrounding the 2008 United States presidential election and featured politicians John McCain, Hillary Clinton, and Barack Obama as guests.
 Its 13th season saw the introduction of male guest moderators; among them were television personality Tom Bergeron, actor D. L. Hughley, journalist Bryant Gumbel, and television host Joe Scarborough.
-Male personalities have since begun serving as guest co-hosts more frequently, specifically on Fridays, dubbed "Guy Day Friday".
+Male personalities have since begun serving as guests more frequently, specifically on Fridays, dubbed "Guy Day Friday".
 In 2013, the show was speculated to be "trying to become less political."
 It began refocusing on politics leading to the 2016 United States presidential election and has reincorporated it back into "Hot Topics" discussions since.
-During the 25th season, the series introduced weekly episodes that each feature a former co-host as a guest co-host, titled "Flashback Fridays".
+During the 25th season, the series introduced weekly episodes that each feature a former co-host as a guest, titled "Flashback Fridays".